foobar27/data-mapper/README.md

 - EnrichedCalculation: a MappedCalculation with the parameters
 - Enrichment: a calculationDefinition
 - EntityMapping: reversible mapping
-- Profunctor: wrapper for a calculationDefinition (which maps entity fields to the input, and output fields to the entity fields)
+- Adapter: wrapper for a calculationDefinition (which maps entity fields to the input, and output fields to the entity fields)